jasonrdsouza/jasonrdsouza.github.io/web/post/sorting.md

 A regular implementation uses `O(n)` additional space to perform the sort.
-An in-place implementation, like the one above, reduces that to `O(logn)` additional space, with the tradeoff of increased running time due to additional swaps (since it doesn’t use an extra buffer, the reordering of elements is not as simple or efficient).
+An in-place implementation, like the one above, reduces that to `O(logn)` additional space, with the tradeoff of increased running time due to additional swaps (since it doesn't use an extra buffer, the reordering of elements is not as simple or efficient).

 The in-place merge function implemented above is simple, but fairly naive.
 As a result, it has the potential to degrade the runtime performance significantly